BCLab-UNM/CPFA-ROS/README.md

 ![Alt text](https://github.com/BCLab-UNM/CPFA-ROS/blob/documentation/readmeImages/gui1.png "Opening Screen")

-If you decide to choose a custom world, then you will also be allows to pick any of the `.yaml` files available by clicking on the CPFA button as well as make any custom paramter files with custom paramters as long as they follow the same format as the default parameter files.
+If you decide to choose a custom world, then you will also be allowed to pick any of the `.yaml` files available by clicking on the CPFA button as well as make any custom paramter files with custom paramters as long as they follow the same format as the default parameter files.

 ![Alt text](https://github.com/BCLab-UNM/CPFA-ROS/blob/documentation/readmeImages/gui2.png "Custom Paramters Widget")